Skip to main content

 All errors are defined to have a non-nil error code that describes the general nature of the error.
 The error code SHOULD provide information regarding the type or cause of the error, in a way that may be interpreted appropriately by clients.

-Error codes SHOULD be upper case keywords (e.g. :ASSERT) by convention, though this is not enforced by the CVM and alternative CVM types MAY be used.
+Error codes SHOULD be upper case keywords (e.g. :ASSERT) by convention.
+The CVM itself MUST follow this convention, though this is not enforced in user code and alternative CVM types MAY be used.

 Error Messages